wds4/DCoSL/README.md

 DCoSL strives to be the most simple protocol imaginable for decentralized reputation and web of trust.
 In the spirit of nostr, dcosl is defined by a series of DIPs: dcosl implementation proposals.

+# Basic idea

+Many attempts at web of trust have been tried, but have failed to gain traction.
+DCoSL strives to turn this into a tractable problem by breaking it down into bite size steps, by allowing your web of trust to curate one simple list at a time.
+From a practical perspective, the challenge to the developer becomes which lists to curate and in what order to rollout list curation.
+Further broken down into manageable chunks by breaking the steps up into DIPs.
+The impact of DCoSL may not be apparent after curation of just one list.
+But as more lists are added, and more DIPs are adopted, the impact and significance will grow significantly.

 The only proposal that is absolutely required for DCoSL is DIP-0.
 Every proposal after that is optional.
 For many proposals, specific details of implementation will be provided.
 DCoSL is designed to be tolerant of alternative implementations.
 Any implementation of a DIP that achieves the same purpose but differs only in details will be referred to as a `DIP-xx-substitute` or a `DIP-xx-equivalent`.
 (Provide example of this.)
+The final DIP, DIP-infinity, indicates that the implementation details of all previous DIPs are themselves curated using the DCoSL method.

 # Why do we need this?